dada-lang/dada/book/src/welcome.md

 # Welcome

+> I speak only of myself since I do not wish to convince, I have no right to drag others into my river, I oblige no one to follow me and everybody practices their art their own way.
+>
+> Tristan Tzara, "Dada Manifesto 1918” (updated to use modern pronouns)

 ## What the heck is Dada?

 Dada is a thought experiment.
 What if we were making a language like Rust, but one that was meant to feel more like Java or JavaScript, and less like C++?
 One didn't aspire to being used in kernels or tiny embedded devices and was willing to require a minimal runtime.
 What might that look like?